SimoneDutto/SimoneDutto.github.io/_pages/books.md

 # My Bookshelf
 <small>
 Starting from my last bachelor year I decided to read more consistentitely.
-There are a lot of things I had learn through book and I had a lot of fun.
+There are a lot of things I learn through book and I had a lot of fun.
 </small>

 <small>